mbernste/mbernste.github.io/_posts/2022-04-10-functional_derivatives.md

 Introduction
 ------------

-Multivariate calculus, as taught in most high school and undergraduate courses, concerns itself with infitesimal changes either in the input or output of numerical functions.
-That is, functions that accept a vector of real-numbers and output a real number:
+Multivariate calculus concerns itself with infitesimal changes of numerical functions -- that is, functions that accept a vector of real-numbers and output a real number:

 $$f : \mathbb{R}^n \rightarrow \mathbb{R}$$

-In this blog post, we discuss the **calculus of variations**, a field of mathematics that generalizes the ideas in multivariate calculus from traditional numeric functions to _functions of functions_.
-Functions of functions are called **functionals**.
+In this blog post, we discuss the **calculus of variations**, a field of mathematics that generalizes the ideas in multivariate calculus relating to infinitesimal changes of traditional numeric functions to _functions of functions_.
+Such functions of functions are called **functionals**.
 That is, if $\mathcal{F}$ is a set of functions, then

 $$F : \mathcal{F} \rightarrow \mathbb{R}$$